dennismogaka/SALES-SQL/README.md

 ```

-4.	/* write a query and use it to check if data entered is reflecting in the table*/
+4.	**write a query and use it to check if data entered is reflecting in the table**
 ```sql
 SELECT * FROM RETAILSALES;
 ```
-5.	/*Write a query to determine the total number of records in the dataset*/
+5.	**Write a query to determine the total number of records in the dataset**
 ```sql
 SELECT count(*) FROM RETAILSALES;
 ```
-6.	/*Write a query to identify the unique categories in the dataset*/
+6.	**Write a query to identify the unique categories in the dataset**
 ```sql
 select distinct CATEGORY FROM RETAILSALES;
 ```
-7.	/*write a query and use it to find out how many categories  we have in the dataset.*/
+7.	**write a query and use it to find out how many categories  we have in the dataset.**
 ```sql
 select count(distinct CATEGORY) FROM RETAILSALES;
 ```
-8.	/* Customer_Id 393 had mispelt name Electronis instead ELECTRONICS.
-Write a query and make changes to the name.*/
+8.	**Customer_Id 393 had mispelt name Electronis instead ELECTRONICS.
+Write a query and make changes to the name.**
 ```sql
 UPDATE RETAILSALES
 SET CATEGORY="ELECTRONICS"